 Regarding job creation, a main objective of the CAPCO program, Fuller reports that CAPCO-funded businesses created 131 full-time and 188 part-time jobs held by District residents between 2004 and 2009.
 He also notes that many jobs were saved by the CAPCO investment that would have been lost during the 2008 recession.
-Additionally, Fuller writes that the CAPCO companies were able to increase D.C. resident salaries 100 percent in 2008, from the year prior to receiving
+Additionally, Fuller writes that the CAPCO companies were able to increase D.C. resident salaries 100 percent in 2008, from the year prior to receiving CAPCO funding.
+However, it is unknown whether any of these estimated economic benefits would have happened but for the incentive.

-122 Office of the District of Columbia Auditor, "Certified Capital Companies Program," March 12, 2009, available at www.dcauditor.org.
+&lt;sup>122 Office of the District of Columbia Auditor, "Certified Capital Companies Program," March 12, 2009, available at www.dcauditor.org.

-123 Fuller, Stephen.
+&lt;sup>123 Fuller, Stephen.
 "D.C.
 CAPCO: Progress Report and Assessment," prepared for The D.C.
 Coalition for Capital, April 3, 2009, Council of the District of Columbia Committee on Public Services and Consumer Affairs Report on Bill 18-402, the "Certified Capital Companies Improvement Amendment Act of 2010," February 24, 2010, p.
+265.

-265. 124 Fuller, Stephen.
+Fuller, Stephen.
 "D.C.
 CAPCO: Progress Report and Assessment," prepared for The D.C.
 Coalition for Capital, April 3, 2009.

 Fuller, Stephen.
 "The Economic and Fiscal Impact of CAPCO-Funded Companies on the District of Columbia."
 Center for Regional Analysis, George Mason University.
 November 2009.
-Ibid.
+126 Ibid.